imranhasan22/handbook_imran/android.md

 Intent intent = new Intent(this, SecondActivity.class);
 startActivity(intent);
 ```
+## Bundle
+`Bundle` is a collection of key-value pairs that is used to pass data between different components of an application such as between activities, fragments.
+It's a convenient way to package and transmit data because it can hold a variety of data types including primitive types, strings, arrays and even custom parceable objects.

 ## Pass Data Between Activity
 __Send:__ `intent.putExtra()` - is used to send extra data with key value pair
 ```